darkcohiba/Flask-Vite-Deployment-Ready/README.md

 )
 ```

-- fourth, add either of the below routes to the bottom of our app.py, this will set up an index page at / to show all of the site's static files.
+- fourth, both of these routes are in the bottom of the server/app.py, comment back in one of the methods, they will allow our flask app to deploy our frontend by default.
+It is recommended that we setup our backend routes to start with an extra preface such as '/api'.

 ```py
 @app.route('/', defaults={'path': ''})
 @app.route('/<path:path>')
 def catch_all(path):